Viewability

 1. Test Ad Positions, Sizes, and Layouts

-The most viewable ad position is not when placed anywhere on top of the webpage but right above the fold.
+The most viewable ad placement is not when it is placed anywhere on top of the webpage but right above the fold.
 Placing the right ad size in the right position makes it even more effective.
 Certain ad sizes like 728×90, 300×250, and 300×600, along with vertical sizes like 120×140, 240×400, 160×160, and 120×600 are considered the most viewable.

 Vertical ad units are known to be more viewable as the length of these ads keeps them in the viewport even as users scroll through the page.
 Ad formats like Sticky ads and Docked ads also help in achieving better viewability by sticking to the user’s screen; these ads are desktop compatible.